urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/state.md

 calls to the app, restarts of the urbit, and even power failure.
 If you want to write to the filesystem, you can, but it's not needed for persistence.
-Urbit has transactional events, which makes it an ACID operating system.
-You don't have to worry about persistence when programming in urbit.
+Urbit has transactional events, which makes it an [ACID operating system]().
+Thus, you don't have to worry about persistence when programming in urbit or to ever go through the hassle of having to set up and write to a database.

 **Exercises**: